“I’ll get back to the gym as soon as…

 The best part?
 You’ll never have to worry about “falling off the fitness wagon” again.

-Download this infographic for your tablet or printer to help you stick with your healthy habits (or, if you’re a coach, to help your clients).
+Click here to download the infographic and print it out, or save it on your tablet to help you stick with your healthy habits (or, if you’re a coach, to help your clients).

 And for an even more in-depth look at this topic, check out our accompanying article, Why the “pause-button mentality” is ruining your health and fitness.